Tent Camping for Beginners: Everything to Know

 - Trash bags

-What to Eat During a Camping Trip
+What To Eat During a Camping Trip

 The cool thing about food is you can make it as straightforward or as complicated as you’d like, depending on your camp kitchen setup.

-Here are some ideas for easy grab and go meals:
+Here are some ideas for easy grab-and-go meals:

 Breakfast